WASasquatch/was-node-suite-comfyui/README.md

  - Create Morph Image by Path: Create a GIF/APNG animation from a path to a directory containing images, with optional pattern.
  - Create Video from Path: Create video from images from a specified path.
  - CLIPSeg Masking: Mask a image with CLIPSeg and return a raw mask
+ - CLIPSeg Masking Batch: Create a batch image (from image inputs) and batch mask with CLIPSeg
  - Dictionary to Console: Print a dictionary input to the console
  - Image Analyze
    - Black White Levels